 The coronavirus then binds to receptors on the surface of the eyes and spreads throughout the body, Torres explained.
 He added that receptors in the nose distribute virus droplets in a similar way.

 It's important to note, though, that they don't work exactly the same.
 For example, when a virus lingers in the air after someone sneezes, its aerosols can enter the nose and mouth and infect the body.
-This "isn't a concern" for the eyes, Torres said.
+This "isn't a huge concern" for the eyes, Torres said.

 How common is eye transmission of COVID-19?